Big Texas CPR llc

 Yes, you can perform CPR on someone with a pacemaker.
 The pacemaker will not be affected by the chest compressions or rescue breaths.
 AED's are very smart and will work as needed - they will recognize pacemakers and act accordingly.
 Note: If you are doing CPR (using an AED) on someone with a pacemaker... there is a very good chance that the pacemaker is not working!
 It is important to follow the standard CPR protocol and call for medical help if the person does not respond.

 Everyone uses "AHA Standards" these are standards that come from ILCOR, they are commonly called the AHA Standards.
 Since everyone uses the same standards, the true question is "Do I need certification with the AHA logo on it?"
 We offer classes for medical professionals that have the AHA logo, we also have classes for everyone else (using "AHA Standards of course).
-Click here for details about our AHA course options and click here for course information for non medical professionals.

 First responders or professional rescuers generally include fire, police, and emergency medical personnel.
 These types of prehospital professionals usually need to complete a Basic Life Support (BLS) course.
 Check with your employer or licensing authority and Click here for details about our AHA course options